Six dead, buildings down as strongest tremor in decades rocks Albania

 Two government spokesmen told Reuters the biggest damage to buildings was in Durres and a few people had been taken to hospital in Tirana.

 A Reuters witness described residents fleeing apartment buildings in Tirana, some carrying babies.
-Power was down in several neighbourhoods.
+Power was down in several neighborhoods.

-Three hours after the main tremor, a strong aftershock rocked the city, which is known for its colourful mix of architecture from its Ottoman, Fascist and Soviet past.
+Three hours after the main tremor, a strong aftershock rocked the city, which is known for its colorful mix of architecture from its Ottoman, Fascist and Soviet past.

 Several smaller tremors were recorded in the hour before the main quake, which was also felt across the Balkans and in the southern Italian region of Puglia.